 Transport for London

-Ok, so listen, I’ve put in the work.
+Ok, so believe me when I say I’ve put in the work.
 The 10,000 hours.
-And I can present to you now, with absolute confidence, the recipe for creating the best negroni cocktail you've ever had in your life.
-First, and most importantly, it's all about the ingredients.
+And I can present to you now, with absolute confidence, the recipe for creating the best negroni you've ever had in your life.
+It's all about the ingredients.
 There are only three and you can use them in a million other drinks so they're handy to have around.
 Maybe contrary to popular thinking, fancy (expensive) vermouth doesn't make a better negroni.
 Garbage, corner-store vermouth isn’t good either but the expensive stuff is always too syrupy, too sweet, too thick—too fussy.
-Fancy vermouth is form over function.
+It's form over function.
 It looks thick and expensive (which it is) but it loses the negroni plot.
-The wrong vermouth and you lose that easy-drinking, refreshing, clean tasting, summer in Torino, Slim Aarons in Amalfi, linen shirt vibe.
+It loses that easy-drinking, refreshing, clean tasting, summer in Torino, Slim Aarons in Amalfi, linen shirt vibe.
 The negroni should go perfectly with that bowl of salty potato chips you get at every bar in Italy.
 Done right, it’s the perfect drink when it’s hot and when it’s cold.
 I could go on.
-But this is what’s important: like most Italian recipes: simplicity, quality, and honesty are all you need.
+But this is what’s important: like most Italian recipes: simplicity and quality are all you need.
 And don't get me started on the gin...

 1 part London dry gin (1.5oz)